gongsiran/zeebe/docs/src/basics/workflows.md

 ![workflow](/basics/workflow-events.png)

 There are different types of events such as message or timer.
-We cover events in more detail [in the "BPMN Workflows" section of the docs](bpmn-workflows/events.html).

 ## Fork / Join Concurrency